HumzaBaig/simple_geometry/docs/README.md

 ### Background

-Simple Geometry is an example the concept of **sampling**.
-The game begins with a cleared board, and as soon as the user clicks on the screen, the screen starts getting filled with circles.
+Simple Geometry is an example of implementing the concept of **sampling** using [Bridson's Algorithm](http://www-devel.cs.ubc.ca/~rbridson/docs/bridson-siggraph07-poissondisk.pdf) to create a Poisson-Disc.
+The game begins with a cleared board, and as soon as the user clicks on the screen, the screen starts getting filled with circles, creating a pointillism effect.
 These circles begin from where the click was made, and continue to spread out almost-evenly until a picture is made.
 The circles will always only be one color until the image no longer needs the color.
 The user may click again to begin a new picture.

 ### Functionality & MVP